HolyTy/test/OCI_PublicLB_EN.md

     or
     Cent OS 7.6 (3.10.0-957.12.2.el7.x86_64)
   - EXPRESSCLUSTER X 4.1 for Linux (internal version：4.1.1-1)
-- in the case of Windows
+- In the case of Windows
   - Windows Server 2016 Standard
   - EXPRESSCLUSTER X 4.1 for Windows (internal version：12.11)